 While receiving “likes” and comments on social media sites can be gratifying, it’s important not to put too much emphasis on these types of engagement… or on basic demographics.
 Instead, companies will get more value by going beyond the surface and analyzing the psychographics of their audience – personality traits, values, behaviors, interests, lifestyles, and more.
 That’s where the real gems can be found.

 One good way to leverage psychographics is through Facebook Ad campaigns, which let a company granularly target prospective customers according to specific interests.
 By doing a little digging, a brand can identify psychographic commonalities to see if their audience’s affinity for certain lifestyle or product categories (or even specific products) suggests wider underlying attitudes.
-For example, people who are interested in outdoor kitchens or decks likely may be interested in broader building products-related topics.
+For example, people who are interested in outdoor kitchens or decks likely may be interested in broader building products-related topics and building products industry trends.

 Understanding a target audience’s psychographics can help a company more accurately tailor marketing messages, products, services and campaigns.
 As a result, the company will be better positioned to entice active participants in the conversation about their Building Product Brand without wasting resources on unengaged “non-audiences.”